marcingolenia/mcode/src/pages/blog/2020-03-05-database_development_with_docker_and_dbup.md

   - sqlserver
   - postgres
 ---
-I won't introduce you to docker or Postgres but in short DbUp is a .NET Library that helps you deploy changes to your SQL database.
+I won't introduce you to docker or Postgres - you should have some basic knowledge in this area although I will follow you with every step.
+When it comes to DbUp it is a .NET Library that helps you deploy changes to your SQL database.
 It supports:

 * SqlServer
 * MySql